hunterdyar/IMMGuidebook/content/docs/programming/unity-and-programming/vectors.md

 So vectors are pretty useful!
 Lets think about some common uses a bit more particularly.

+### Vectors Can Represent Anything
+If I want to use a Vector3 for "playerStats" and let the x be the players health, y be the players mana, and z be the players charge-o-meter, then sure.
+Why not?

+Well, because that's silly.
+If you want to store all these as 1 variable, you can make your own data structure to represent it.
+Your code data structures should represent what your data _is_.
+Don't just use a vector because it's there, and convenient.
+We want the functions that vectors come with to be useful to us.
+What would it mean to "normalize" a health/mana/charge-o-meter vector?
+It's an incoherent thought.

+But Vectors, as a data structure, are just a set of floats.
+They can represent whatever you want them to represent.
+We commonly use them in contexts that aren't _just_ 3 related values, but where vector-based math is useful.
+This includes forces, directions, and positions, the most common use cases for Vectors.

 ### Vectors for Position, Rotation, and Scale
 An objects position, rotation, and scale is called it's **transform**.
 We edit all of these properties via vectors inside of the transform component.